keithmcnulty/neo4jshell/cran-comments.md

 4. Added examples to the Rd files.
 Examples that cannot be tested due to external software dependencies have been enclosed in `\dontrun{}`
 5. Added cph to my role.

-Also took the opportunity to improve some of the codebase.
+Also took the opportunity to improve some of the codebase, vignettes and README.